-Therefore, the total contribution amount must be reduced by any distribution amounts paid to you or your spouse during the above-described period from a section 401(a) plan, 401(k) plan, section 402(a) plan, section 457 plan, a traditional for traditional IRAs will apply.
+What are the tax consequences of receiving an RMD?
+The general taxation rule for traditional IRAs will apply.
 You (or your beneficiary) will include the amount received in your gross income for the year of receipt.
 You will pay taxes with respect to this amount at the marginal income tax rate which applies to you, unless a portion of the distribution is not taxable because it is comprised of basis.